GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   Add wind speed, wind chill, and time zone data to panel view
 -   Finish the project form validation function to check against a list of 'bad' words or other offending input
 -   Build a user Profile dropdown for the user menu (currently has a placeholder drop msg)
--   Build user Settings dropdown for the user menu (currently has a placeholder drop msg)
 -   Add animation to fill the progress bars in the project panels
 -   You can currently save a project with the same name; that might not be a desired event or a confirmation should be presented